 The batter board should be installed either 1 or 1.5 meters around the boundary of the building.

 Once the layout has been completed, it’s time to do the excavation.
-Excavating depends on your preferred foundation – from isolated footing, combined footing, to mat foundation or raft foundation.
-For isolated footing of a residential house manual excavation is advisable but for those footing consist of 5 cubic meters and above an excavator is required such as backhoe, payloader etcetera.
+Excavating depends on your preferred foundation – from the isolated footing, combined footing, to mat foundation or raft foundation.
+For isolated footing of a residential house manual excavation is advisable but for those footing consisting of 5 cubic meters and above an excavator is required such as backhoe, payloader etcetera.
 It is best to follow the method statement for excavation and backfilling works you can not be lost when you follow this document.

 The most commonly used types of foundation in building a house are isolated footing and combined footing, raft, and mat foundation for large projects such as building a 15 storey apartment, malls, mixed-used buildings, skyscrapers.
 Nonetheless, the structural design of the foundation will always depend on the strata underneath it by way of soil analysis.